interactive-structures/interactive-structures.github.io/_publications/README.md

 ## Mandatory fields
 - `publication-date: YYYY-MM-DD` the date of the publication (e.g. of the conference), this value is used for sorting
 - `title:` the paper title
-- `authors`
+- `authors`: all authors as a list
-- `pdf:` the paper for download
+- `pdf:` the filename of the paper for download, which is located in "/assets/publications/KEY/"
-- `image:` the banner-style teaser image that is shown on the project page, *min.
-1200 px* wide
+- `image:` the filename of the banner-style teaser image that is shown on the project page, which is *min.
+1200 px* wide, *max.
+300 kB* and located in "/assets/publications/KEY/"
-- `venue:` full publication venue, as it will be shown on the website (e.g. "In Proceedings of CHI’19.
+- `venue:` full publication venue, as it will be shown on the website (e.g. "In Proceedings of ACM CHI’19.
 Glasgow, UK, May 4 – 9, 2019.").
 - `video-thumb` and/or `image-thumb`. this thumbnail will be shown in the publications list. use the video-thumb (typically the 30s preview) whenever possible. the image-thumb should be *16:9, min.
-560 x 315 px*.
+560 x 315 px* and *max.
+60 kB*.
 - `type: ` the type of the publication. below are the available types. if new ones are necessary, please add them to this README so others can use them as well.
   - Conference
   - Journal